 - Plans to find a new pastor should wait until the transition to BE has been completed.
 Once a functioning elder board is in place, you will be in a better position to evaluate whether help is needed and how the fulltime pastor/elder will function within the new leadership structure.
 Crucial to anyone new joining in the shepherding ministry is that he be committed to BE.

-Divided Leadership: Some of the ruling board (deacons/elders/pastors) seek BE, but not others.
+Divided leadership: Some of the ruling board (deacons/elders/pastors) seek BE, but not others.
 This division can be described in one of the following ways:

-- A disagreement in principle among an otherwise healthy ruling board.
+- A disagreement in principle among an otherwise healthy ruling board

-- Dissatisfaction with the leadership abilities of those in key positions of leadership.
+- Dissatisfaction with the leadership abilities of those in key positions of leadership

-- General tension and conflict among board members.
+- General tension and conflict among board members

-New Church: Beginning from scratch has its unique challenges for implementing BE.
+New church: Beginning from scratch has its unique challenges for implementing BE.
 But, in some regards this is the easiest time to implement BE.

-Based on which scenario best fits your situation, we will walk you through some preliminary steps having to do with motivation and preparation—this will be unique to your scenario.
+Based on which scenario best fits your situation, we will walk you through some preliminary steps having to do with motivation and preparation—these will be unique to your scenario.
 Following that we will help you through one of two approaches depending on which will be most suitable for you church.

 Benjamin L. Merkle, in his book, “40 Questions About Elders and Deacons” (192-196), outlines six essential elements for leading a church in the transition to plurality of elders.
 You would do well to keep these in mind as you progress along.